 So are Correct Toes worth it?
 If you have a chronic foot issue, then I say yes.
 Feet are important, and if they are hurting you I wouldn’t mess around with cheap options.
 If you already have thriving feet but really want to improve your performance, then again yes.
 Go with what’s best rather than risk hurting yourself.
 If you are on the fence and not sure about dropping $65 on foot care, I understand.
 If you decide to go with a cheap option make sure you are tuned in to your feet and use them only for a short duration while resting.
 There’s a good chance you’ll circle back around to Correct Toes in the future!

 Are you trying to improve your foot health?
-Below are some great exercises to get you started!
-And be sure to check out this post on why barefoot shoes are best for your feet.
+Foot exercise are the best way to get started and completely free!
+Check out my 5 Favorite Foot Exercises here.
+And if you’re serious about your foot health, you should also be considering the shoes you want.
+Check out this post on why barefoot shoes are best for your feet for more info.